alikaragoz/alikaragoz.net/README.md

 You have to define environment variables in order to access the administration: `ADMIN_USERNAME` and `ADMIN_PASSWORD`.

 ## Publishing
+[Markdown](http://daringfireball.net/projects/markdown/) syntaxe is used for blog post edition.

 ### Edition
 - To access the admin and create new posts, go to <http://localhost:3000/login>.